software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 6
 >
 > Choose the [Scrum Master](https://scrumguides.org/scrum-guide.html#scrum-master) among the team members for the first Sprint.
-The Scrum Master should facilitate the team's meetings and make sure that the backlogs are up-to-date.
+The Scrum Master should help other team members with following the Scrum process, for example by facilitating the team's meetings and making sure that the backlogs are kept up-to-date.

 ## GitHub issues